pedscoffee/PhysicianPromptEngineering/patient-timeline.md

         Rules:
         - "day" must be an integer.
 Day 1 is admission or start of story.
-        - "category" must be one of: symptom, lab, intervention, imaging, diagnosis, other.
+        - "category" must be one of: symptom, lab, intervention, imaging, diagnosis, course, other.
+        - Use "course" for clinical progress (e.g., "improving", "worsening", "stable").
         - "description" should be concise (under 10 words).
         - Do not include any markdown formatting or explanations, JUST the JSON array.
         `;